 - Check on the Kennel Club website for what health checks are recommended for the breed then ask to see the test results for each parents.

 - When collecting your puppy, how ever much you want to it, it best not to take your children with you.
-If you get an uneasy feeling about the situation, documentation is not in order, the home environment is ringing alarm bells then it is much more stressful to walk away at that point when your children are not there falling in love with the cute bundles of fur.
+If you get an uneasy feeling about the situation, documentation is not in order, the home environment is ringing alarm bells then it is far less stressful to walk away at that point when your children are not there and have already fallen in love with the cute bundle of fur.

 - When collecting your puppy you should be provided with all the documents, if you are not, or told they will be given at a later date, be very suspicious.